 Right… Basically, the EU VAT guidelines for online courses are very similar to those of the SSUTA:

-- NOT TAXED: Live courses or webinars.
+- NOT SUBJECT TO DIGITAL TAX: Live courses or webinars.*

 - TAXED: automatic, delivered electronically, and no human interaction.